 ASSESSMENT

-The school based internal assessment comprises of an end of additional assessment per unit and a prelim.
+The school based internal assessment is comprised of an end of unit additional assessment per unit, a prelim in January and a 2nd prelim in March.

-The external assessment comprises of:- two question papers which will take place in May /June, consisting of an Objective test question paper and a Restricted and Extended response Questions paper, which together are worth 120 marks.
+The external assessment is comprised of two question papers which will take place in April/ May, consisting of an Objective test question paper and a Restricted and Extended response Questions paper, which together are worth 120 marks.

 CAREERS INFORMATION

-This course is particularly suitable for pupils who wish to progress to Advanced Higher Biology; degree courses either in Biological sciences, Life Sciences or in subjects within which Human Biology is a major component such as Medicine, Veterinary Medicine, Dentistry, Pharmacy, Nursing, Physiotherapy, Dietetics, Radiography, Chiropody, Horticulture, Agriculture, Health Sciences; other qualifications in Biology or related areas and /or employment in related areas.
+This course is suitable for learners who wish to progress to Advanced Higher Biology; degree courses either in Biological sciences, Life Sciences or in subjects within which Human Biology is a major component such as Medicine, Veterinary Medicine, Dentistry, Pharmacy, Nursing, Physiotherapy, Dietetics, Radiography, Chiropody, Horticulture, Agriculture, Health Sciences, other qualifications in Biology or related areas and /or employment in related areas.

 Business and enterprise are at the heart of a successful Scottish economy.
 This course offers you the opportunity to study and explore the dynamic and complex business and information environment in which we live.
 You will be encouraged to develop the skills and knowledge which will allow you to access, understand and contribute to Scotland’s business economy.